 To avoid inaccurate pressure readings, the monitor requires a valid zero.
 Zero the transducer in accordance with your hospital policy.
 The IBP transducer should be zeroed in the following conditions:

-- The IBP transducer or adapter cable is reconnected. - The monitor restarts. - The readings are in doubt. - The monitor displays the prompt message Zero Required.
+- The IBP transducer, adapter cable or module is reconnected. - The monitor restarts. - The readings are in doubt. - The monitor displays the prompt message Zero Required.

 To zero the transducer, follow this procedure: